Sambruk/EgilSCIM/doc/USAGE.md

 * `metadata-path` is the full path to the metadata file
 * `metadata-entity` is service provider's entity id in the metadata
-* `metadata-server` is the name of the server to connect to

-The `metadata-server` can be skipped if the service provider only has one server, but it is recommended to supply it anyway since the service provider may add another server in the future.

 You can also manually specify the information which would otherwise be fetched from metadata.
 This can be useful for test purposes or if the